p-ranav/structopt/README.md

    // value to (!default_value), i.e., true
    std::optional<bool> verbose = false;

-   // structopt also support defining enum classes
+   // structopt also supports defining enum classes
    // The argument (string) will be converted (if possible)
    // into the equivalent enum value
    //   e.g., --log-level debug